Vaccination Clinics

 Our COVID-19/FLU vaccination clinics at our Northumberland Mall location are open to the public for all ages from babies up.

-Other vaccination programs such as for school-age children, maybe for rostered NFHT patients only, but we will post eligibility information when we advertise clinics.
+Other vaccination types and programs such as for school-age children, may be for rostered NFHT patients only.

-Our vaccination program is run under the direction of the Haliburton Kawartha Pine Ridge District Health Unit.
+Our vaccination program is run under the direction of Lakelands Public Health.

 We provide an accessible, safe environment for vaccination and can make accommodations for special needs.
 Please call 289-252-2139 for more information.